How Do I Determine Who Is Suing Me in a Credit Card Debt Collection Lawsuit?

 Why Does It Matter Who Is Suing Me Over This Debt?

-It matters who is suing you because in order to properly answer a complaint, you need to know if the plaintiff is the credit card bank or a debt buyer.
+It matters because in order to properly answer a complaint, you need to know if the plaintiff is the credit card bank or a debt buyer.

 Who Is the Plaintiff?